 How the Developmental Model Processes Fights

-TheDevelopmental Model was developed during the 1980’s by husband and wife therapists Dr. Ellyn Bader, and Dr. Pete Pearson.
-In this model, the idea of Differentiation during a marital fight is of critical importance.
-This approach differs markedly from Dr. John Gottman who seems to have little interest in this notion of differentiation.
+The Developmental Model was developed in the 1980s by Dr. Ellyn Bader and Dr. Pete Pearson, husband-and-wife therapists.
+In this model, Differentiation during a marital fight is critical.
+This approach differs markedly from Dr. John Gottman’s, who seems to have little interest in this notion of differentiation.

 Differentiation

 Well-differentiated couples can agree without feeling that they have “surrendered.”
 And they can disagree with their partners without feeling angry or let down.
-Differentiation is considered to be a high-order process that concurrently balances the ideas of connection, separateness, autonomy, and agency.
+Differentiation is considered a high-order process that concurrently balances the ideas of connection, separateness, autonomy, and agency.

 Differentiation is your degree of resilience to the interpersonal contagiousness of another person’s anxiety.
 Murray Bowen

-Understanding fights in the Developmental Model
+Understanding Fights in the Developmental Model

 How do they think they can close the gap between who they want to be and who they are right now?